Obtaining a Compliance Notice — Temporary Procedure

 810. No person shall

-(a) remove or alter a compliance notice or the builder’s plate on a personal watercraft except in accordance with section 811;
+(a) remove or alter a compliance notice on a vessel, or a builder’s plate on a personal watercraft, except in accordance with section 811;

 (b) deface a compliance notice;